mythaxis/mythaxis.github.io/content/issue-37/not-man-kidnaps-a-sheep.md

 ![Orbit-sml ><](images/Orbit.svg)

-{{<glyph>}}Sheep{{</glyph>}}
+# Sheep

-I thought I’d seen everything worth tasting or fearing before the Not-Man carried me in his arms, through the forest, the canyons, and into the cave.
+{{<glyph>}}I{{</glyph>}} thought I’d seen everything worth tasting or fearing before the Not-Man carried me in his arms, through the forest, the canyons, and into the cave.
 My face and legs were scraped with little cuts from stray branches and from squeezing me through the crevice.
 My wool was a mess, uncomfortable, matted, heavy – not good for my old knees.

 The mushroom vines offered a soft enough bed.
 The lamb growing inside me moved often, so she still lived.
 The animals already living in the cave regarded my arrival with little interest.
 The bats continued their shrill gossip and daily complaints.
 The chickens considered me for only a few moments before they went back to chasing cave bugs.
 The would-be proud goats looked up from their naps before returning to sleep.
 Goats always called sheep their dull cousins.
 Yet, here they looked lazy.
 Bored.